Off Campus Housing

 Further questions about off-campus housing can be directed to email@example.com.

-This office provides a venue for landlords to list their available apartments for a nominal monthly fee, where potential tenants can acess this listing.The list is updated weekly.
+This office provides a venue for landlords to list their available apartments for free, where potential tenants can acess this listing.The list is updated on a regular basis.
 Landlords can apply for this service by clicking here.

 Great diversity exists in off-campus housing opportunities for University of Cincinnati graduate students.
 The Graduate School has developed an interactive web site that provides an easy way to post and search for housing and/or roommate needs.
 Whether you are looking for a roommate to split housing costs or looking for a new place to stay, you have come to the right place.
 UC’s Off-Campus Housing Needs site is the place to find answers to these questions and more.